IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-script.md

 In this demo, we saw how a company uses IBM watsonx Orchestrate to leverage and expose existing ODM Decision Services in new ways.

 We used the Discovery Service to create a new skill that invokes rule-based decisions manged by ODM.
-We then created a composite skill that orchestrates a sequence of skills, mapping their respective inputs and outputs automatically.
-Finally, we used watsonx Orchestrate NLP to invoke this composite skill using a chat interface.
+We then created a skill flow that orchestrates a sequence of skills, mapping their respective inputs and outputs automatically.
+Finally, we used watsonx Orchestrate NLP to invoke this skill flow using a chat interface.

 Thank you for attending today’s presentation.